Today, we share 19 things your 1-2-3-year-old toddler should do every day.

 It is easy, fun and helpful to include those activities on your toddler’s daily schedule.
 And probably, you have some of those already on your list.
 And that’s great!
 Allow your child to participate fully in family life, they see going on around them!
 This way, you show every day them your confidence in them, your trust, and respect for them.
 And your love of course.

-Above all, your toddler knows that way for sure that your family needs them.
+Your toddler will know that way that their family needs them.
 They start to feel that they have an impact on the world and develop a healthy self-image.

 Before we get to the full list, here are some visual examples of the things your toddler should do every day.